FOREX-Dollar boosted by safety bid on rising recession fears

 By Karen Brettell

-NEW YORK, July 1 (Reuters) - Pessimism about the outlook for the global economy boosted demand for the safe haven U.S. dollar on Friday while the Australian dollar, a proxy for global growth, tumbled to a two-year low.
+NEW YORK, July 1 (Reuters) - Pessimism about the global economicoutlook boosted demand for the safe-haven U.S. dollar on Friday while the Australian dollar, a proxy for global growth, tumbled to a two-year low.

 Rampant inflation and a rush by central banks to raise rates and stem the flow of cheap money has fueled sell-offs across markets and lifted assets seen as safer bets.